Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 ### Limitations (Expected):
 1. **Data Diversity**:
    - This dataset reflects only my listening habits.
-Generalizing it to others would be heresy.
+Generalizing it to others would be heresy(just kidding).
+Could implement a broader dataset.
+My computers processor was not taking it, also, it is hard.
 2. **Class Imbalance**:
    - Some `reason_start` categories may dominate like a Hive Tyrant, skewing predictions for less common reasons.
 3. **Feature Limitations**: